johnjasa/nrel_work_portfolio/2020_08-09/README.md

 Continuing the task within WEIS to introduce additional optimization libraries, I implemented a [wrapper for DAKOTA](https://github.com/WISDEM/WEIS/blob/master/weis/optimization_drivers/dakota_driver.py), which has a slightly different API due to DAKOTA requiring file IO to perform optimization.
 This wrapper is slightly less full featured than the NLopt driver.
-After running some performance benchmarks for representative optimization problems, we found that the DAKOTA optimizers performed at 2-3x the computational cost due to the additional overhead required for file IO.
+After running some performance benchmarks for representative optimization problems, we found that the DAKOTA optimizers performed at 2-3x the computational cost due to the additional overhead required for file IO, which suggests **DAKOTA is not useful for most of our use cases**.
 This DAKOTA driver is useful for more expensive analyses or uncertainty-based optimization.